rent4local/yoRent-Automobile/readme.txt

 Fixes :
     #070767 - Manage Shop > General, Enable Free Shipping <label> tag is missing class="field_label" used on all other labels, making text big for that one label.
     #070768 - Issue in unavailable dates
+    #070766 - FAQ page search function on front end does not work.

 ======================================================================================

 Release Number: RV-3.0